coldshrine/study-notes/books/designing-data-intensive-applications.md

 In MapReduce instead of forcing the producer of a dataset to bring it into a standarised format, the interpretation of the data becomes the consumer's problem.

 If you have HDFS and MapReduce, you _can_ build a SQL query execution engine on top of it, and indeed this is what the Hive project did.

+If a node crashes while a query is executing, most MPP databases abort the entire query.
+MPP databases also prefer to keep as much data as possible in memory.

+MapReduce can tolerate the failure of a map or reduce task without it affecting the job.
+It is also very eager to write data to disk, partly for fault tolerance, and partly because the dataset might not fit in memory anyway.

+MapReduce is more appropriate for larger jobs.

+At Google, a MapReduce task that runs for an hour has an approximately 5% risk of being terminated to make space for higher-priority process.

+Ths is why MapReduce is designed to tolerate frequent unexpected task termination.